yieldthedog/yieldthedog.github.com/source/_posts/2012-03-26-tmux-productive-mouse-free-development-book-review.markdown

 ##A love hate relationship - a brief history

 A while ago I installed tmux on my Ubuntu box and gave it a try.
-As always I immediately over used it’s functionality and ended up with a splitted screen with about eight panes.
+As always I immediately over used it’s functionality and ended up with a split screen with about eight panes.
 Each pane was too small to be of much use and I refused to use windows, because I thought that I have my terminal tabs for this.
 The multiple panes were great, I could easily switch between them, thanks to some keyboard shortcuts, that I copy and pasted blindly into my tmux conf.
 I got everything I needed.
 At least I thought so.

 I know that I will get a good beating for the next sentence, but still it’s the truth: I’m a hybrid keyboard and mouse user.
 So the first shock was pre-programmed.
 How can I use the mouse to scroll back, _f**k_, there’s no way.
 Next one: Ah, I’d like to mark this passage with my mouse and … - _f**k_ - the selection goes right over the other panes.
-Ok let’s rearrange those panes, so I can mark and copy this line and paste… - _f**k_ - I cannot paste with the middle mouse button.
+Ok, let’s rearrange those panes, so I can mark and copy this line and paste… - _f**k_ - I cannot paste with the middle mouse button.

 You get the story.
-The beginning of my tmux relationship didn’t have stumbling blocks, but giant boulders.
+The beginning of my tmux relationship didn’t have stumbling blocks but giant boulders.
 I was rather frustrated and the drawbacks were greater than the advantages.
 I gave up, end of story.

 The really hard thing in the beginning is, that there is no good beginner’s documentation out there.
 You find a lot of ultimate tmux.confs, but there is nothing out there that gets you started.

 ##A letter from Andy

 So I let tmux live it’s own life, until recently a letter from PragProg arrived, advertising «tmux - productive mouse free development» by Brian P. Hogan.
 PragProg had a link to this inspiring video that showed me, how easy it was to accomplish things with tmux.
-In this video Brian removes his hands so sporadic from the home row and still shows how to do the basic tmux commands - amazing.
+In this video Brian removes his hands so sporadic from the home row and still shows how to do the basic tmux operations - amazing.

 <iframe width="640" height="480" src="http://www.youtube.com/embed/JXwS7z6Dqic" frameborder="0" allowfullscreen></iframe>